 In addition, Alex sure acted strange when he was given the "uppers".

 Sarcastic Confession: In "Crime and Punishment", after the boss not only doesn't believe Louie's confession, but laughs hysterically at it, he decides to invite Louie to play golf with him, at which Louie sarcastically confesses that he cheats at the score.

 Sdrawkcab Name: The main reason Jim took Ignatowski as a second name was because he thought that was "Star Child" spelled bacwards.

 Secret Test of Character: Latka and Simka's wedding ceremony climaxes with a set of questions they have to answer correctly.
 When Latka gets the last one wrong, Simka declares she will marry him anyway even if she has to defy their religion.
 Thus, they pass the true test of the strength of their love.

-Series Fauxnale: The hour-long episodes "On the Job" (season 3, when the Sunshine Cabs Co. goes bankrupt and the cabbies look for other jobs) and "The Road Never Taken" (season 4, when Elaine gets a job offer in Seattle) were filmed as series finales (Even season 2's two-parter "Fantasy Borough" could be considered one).
+Series Fauxnale: The hour-long episodes "On the Job" (season 3, when the Sunshine Cabs Co. goes bankrupt and the cabbies look for other jobs) and "The Road Never Taken" (season 4, when Elaine gets a job offer in Seattle) were filmed as provisional series finales just in case the show wasn't picked up for renewal.
+(The season 2 two-parter "Fantasy Borough" could probably be considered one of these, as well.)
 Ironically, the show actually ended with a relatively normal episode.

 Sliding Scale of Idealism Versus Cynicism: Generally, the series is quite optimistic (specially by late-70's standards) even though the first season was more close to the middle with a few dramatic themes as well as the show's final year on the air.